Skip to content

 Mac 1 is responsible for all graphics, lower thirds, and videos.

-Mac 2 is responsible for lyrics and clocks, as well as a backup for Mac 1.
+Mac 2 is responsible for lyrics and clocks.

 Your role as a content operator is extremely important, as it impacts several key parts of the show.
 It is crucial to be thorough, detail-oriented, and precise.